moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 # Introduction

-WARP Streaming Format (WARP) is a media format designed to deliver CMAF {{CMAF}} and LOC {{LOC}} compliant media content over Media Over QUIC Transport (MOQT) {{MoQTransport}}.
+WARP Streaming Format (WARP) is a media format designed to deliver LOC {{LOC}} compliant media content over Media Over QUIC Transport (MOQT) {{MoQTransport}}.
 WARP works by fragmenting the bitstream into objects that can be independently transmitted.
-WARP leverages the Common Catalog Format {{COMMON-CATALOG-FORMAT}} to describe the output of the original publisher.
+WARP leverages a catalog format to describe the output of the original publisher.
 WARP specifies how content should be packaged and signaled, defines how the catalog communicates the content, specifies prioritization strategies for real-time and workflows for beginning and terminating broadcasts.
 WARP also details how end-subscribers may perform adaptive bitrate switching.
 WARP is targeted at real-time and interactive levels of live latency.

 This document describes version 1 of the streaming format.